airbytehq/airbyte/docs/integrations/sources/asana.md

 <details>
 <summary>
-Expand to see details about Asana connector limitations and troubleshooting
+Expand to see details about Asana connector limitations and troubleshooting.
 </summary>

 ### Connector limitations